NBISweden/data-submission-documentation/ENA/BGE-Trionyx-triunguis/README.md

 ### Submit HiFi
 #### Preparations
-* The `tube or well id` given has been used to create 2 BioSamples -> a virtual sample is needed **TODO** (then update tsv and xml files)Sample ID gave BioSample ID via ERGA tracker portal
+* The `tube or well id` given has been used to create 2 BioSamples -> a virtual sample is needed
     * I created [rTriTgu-HiFi-virtual-sample.tsv](./data/rTriTgu-HiFi-virtual-sample.tsv) and registered the sample
     * Accession number received: `ERS26118506`
 * The data files were transferred together with other species received in this batch, using `lftp webin2.ebi.ac.uk -u Webin-39907` and `mput *.bam` and added ToLID to the files using rename function in FileZilla, to make it easier to see that right files will be submitted per species.